tsuru/tsuru-client/docs/source/reference.rst

    :title: Update a service instance
 .. tsuru-command:: service-instance-remove
    :title: Remove a service instance
-.. tsuru-command:: service-instance-status
-   :title: Display the status of a service instance
 .. tsuru-command:: service-instance-info
    :title: Display the information of a service instance
 .. tsuru-command:: service-instance-bind